Pairwise Sequential Randomization and Its Properties: Treatment Effect Estimation

-Furthermore, we report the ratios of the computational times for several scenarios as quantitative values in Table \ref{tab:thm_time_demo}.
-We assume $C=10$, $R=1$, and $D=5$.
-As we can see, for a small sample size and low-dimensional covariates, the computational times of the proposed method and rerandomization are comparable.
-However, as either $p$ or $n$ increases, the ratio approaches 0 very fast.
+We report the acceptance probabilities for several scenarios as quantitative values in Table \ref{tab:accept_prob}.
+As we can see, for a small sample size and low-dimensional covariates, the acceptance probability are reasonable.
+However, as either $p$ and $n$ increase, the acceptance probability approaches 0 very fast.

+Suppose that the time to allocate one additional unit by the proposed method is $C(p)$ and that the time to allocate one additional unit by complete randomization is $R>0$.
+Note that complete randomization is not covariate-adaptive, therefore $R$ does not depend on $p$.
+Suppose that the time to evaluate the Mahalanobis distance is $E(p)$.
+Then, we have the following corollary.

+\begin{corollary} To achieve the same level of covariate balance, the ratio of the average computational time of the proposed method to the average computational time of the rerandomization method is proportional to $\chi^2_{df=p}(a^*)C(p)/[E(p)R]$. \end{corollary}

+Because of the unknown properties of $C(p)$ and $E(p)$, we are unable to demonstrate the ratio of computational times as we did in Table~\ref{tab:accept_prob} for acceptance probability.
+However, we have conducted extensive simulation studies in the next section to demonstrate the computational advantages of the proposed method.